AliceQin900/rngru/README.md

 ```
 Once at the shell, use ```help(ModelState)``` and ```help(HyperParams)``` to familiarize yourself with the functions available.

 All the main functions regarding initialization, training, and generation are accessible through the ModelState class.

+#### Examples

-To initialize a model from a text file, use a command similar to:
+To initialize a model from a text file:
 ```
 ms = ModelState.initfromsrcfile('/path/to/txt/file.txt', 'workingdir', modeltype='GRUEncode', trainfrac=0.9, layers=2, state_size=256, learnrate=0.001, decay=0.95, regcost=0.1)
 ```